esitarski/RaceDB/Install-Readme.txt

 These instructions assume that you are running RaceDB 0.2.50 or later.

-The upgrade will *not* replace your existing database.
+The upgrade will *not* replace your existing database or time zone.
 But, make a backup of your database file, just in case.

 Unzip RaceDB.zip into the folder you unzipped it in before.